reynier25/YoricksStacksL/README.md

 Yoricks Stacks is a single page clone of Stack Overflow, a question and answer site for software programming topics.
 Yoricks Stacks was built with a Ruby on Rails stack, with a Postgresql database, and a React/Redux frontend.

-Features:

-- Users can sign up with an email, username, and password
-- Question/answer authors can edit their posts
-- Users can upvote questions, only once per question/answer
-- Site renders changes to page's DOM so only relevant components are updated on refresh
-- Uses imports from react-router-dom to facilitate route creation

-# Overview #

-## Users ##

-Users can create login credentials to gain access to question and answer create/edit functionality.
-Users supply an email address, username, and password which must be at least 6 characters.

-## Questions ##

-Users can create questions which can be viewed publicly and answered by other logged in users.
-Questions can be edited after submission by the author.
-The landing page displays all questions, and a count of the total questions ever submitted.
-Each question links to its own page with submitted answers, similarly rendering a count of the answers.

-## Answers ##

-Users can create answers which can be viewed publicly.
-Answers can be edited after submission by the author.
-Edit forms are pre-filled out with prior submission data.

-## Tags ##

-Users can see a list of all question tags and can search questions by tags.

-## Voting ##

-Users can upvote questions.
-The upvote count is rendered next to each question on the question show page.
-Users can also undo question upvotes.